sageserpent-open/NTestCaseBuilder/README.markdown

 The sources are written in F#, but the API can be used just as comfortably from C# as from F#.

 Some introductory background and a full worked example are given below.
+A note on a related .NET utility, Pex, is also provided at the towards the end along with a link to a thought-provoking article relevant to this library.

 Background
 ----------